Katie Rimey

 Research Assistant

-Developed a high-performance stream processing system in Go for the Complex Analytics & Scalable Processing Lab.
-Achieving the required performance required deep understanding of Go language internals and concurrency primitives.
+Developed a high-performance stream processing system in Go for the Complex Analytics & Scalable Processing Lab to support the group's research.
+Achieving the required performance required deep understanding of the performance characteristics of Go language internals and concurrency primitives.

 Boston University